How does Cryotherapy work?

 What are the benefits of Cryotherapy?

 There are numerous benefits to Whole-body treatments.
 For athletes and those in training (marathons, triathlons, etc…), Whole Body and Localized Cryotherapy are used to help relieve chronic pain, decrease inflammation, speed recovery time, increase athletic performance, and reduce delayed onset muscle soreness.
 Whole Body Cryotherapy treatments are beneficial for everyday health, wellness, and beauty benefits.
 Since the outer layer of skin is lowered, capillaries and blood vessels undergo vasoconstriction, immediately followed by vasodilation.
 This causes the body to release toxins and feel good endorphins.
-The skins exposure to extreme cold also causes the body to increase its metabolic rate, burning between 500 to 800 calories.
 Some additional benefits include: pain relief from chronic medical conditions, increased circulation throughout your body, treatment of mood disorders such as anxiety and depression.
 This cutting edge treatment assists with clearing of skin conditions such as psoriasis, eczema and acne, reduction in the appearance of cellulite, and tighter, more youthful looking skin.